UBC-DSCI/introduction-to-datascience-python/source/viz.md

 Another thing we can adjust is the location of the legend.
 This is a matter of preference and not critical for the visualization.
-We move the legend title using the `alt.Legend` function with the arguments `legendX`, `legendY` and `direction` arguments of the `theme` function.
+We move the legend title using the `alt.Legend` function and specify that we want it on the top of the chart.
-Here we set the `direction` to `"vertical"` so that the legend items remain vertically stacked on top of each other.
-The default `direction` is horizontal, which works well for many cases, but for this particular visualization because the legend labels are quite long, it is a bit cleaner if we move the legend above the plot instead.
+This automatically changes the legend items to be laid out horizontally instead of vertically, but we could also keep the vertical layout by specifying `direction='vertical'` inside `alt.Legend`.

 ```{code-cell} ipython3
 can_lang_plot_legend = alt.Chart(can_lang).mark_circle().encode(